The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Parameter Estimation

+A disadvantage of the \textsc{MLE} is the mandatory a-priori specification of the input distribution.
+Especially for heavy-tailed data the eye is a bad judgement to choose a particular parametric $f_X(x \mid \boldsymbol \beta)$.
+It would be useful to directly estimate $\tau$, without the intermediate step of estimating $\theta$ first (and thus no distributional assumption for the input is necessary).

+\citet{GMGLambertW_Skewed} presented an estimator for $\tau$ based on iterative generalized methods of moments (IGMM).
+The idea of IGMM is to find a $\tau$ such that the back-transformed data $\mathbf{x}_{\tau}$ has desired properties, e.g., is symmetric or has kurtosis $3$.
+An estimator for $\mu_x$, $\sigma_x$, and $\delta$ can be constructed completely analogously to the skewed IGMM, with the advantage that the heavy tail transformation is bijective (the skewed transformation is not).
+Since the algorithm is entirely analogous to the skewed case, details are given in the Supplementary Material, Appendix \ref{sec:details_IGMM}.\\

-An advantage of the \textsc{IGMM} estimator is that it requires less specific knowledge about the input, and can be just seen as a data transformation rather than an accurate, ``true'' statistical model for the data.
+An advantage of \textsc{IGMM} is that it requires less specific knowledge about the input distribution.
 Usually, it is also faster than the MLE.
-Once $\widehat{\tau}_{IGMM}$ has been obtained, the latent input data $\mathbf{x}$ can be recovered via the inverse transformation \eqref{eq:backtrafo_normalized_X}.
-This new data $\mathbf{x}_{\widehat{\tau}_{\textsc{IGMM}}}$ can then be used to check if $X$ has characteristics of a known parametric distribution $F_X(x \mid \boldsymbol \beta)$, and thus is an easy test if $\mathbf{y}$ follows a particular heavy-tail Lambert W $\times$ $F_X$ distribution.
-It must be noted that tests are too optimistic as $\mathbf{x}_{\widehat{\tau}}$ will have ``nicer'' properties regarding $F_X$ than the true $\mathbf{x}$ would have.
-However, estimating the transformation requires only three parameters and for a large enough sample, losing three degrees of freedom of the test-statistics should not matter in practice.
+Once $\widehat{\tau}_{IGMM}$ has been obtained, the back-transformed $\mathbf{x}_{\widehat{\tau}_{\textsc{IGMM}}}$ can be used to check if $X$ has characteristics of a known parametric distribution $F_X(x \mid \boldsymbol \beta)$.
+It must be noted though that testing for a particular distribution $F_X$ are too optimistic as $\mathbf{x}_{\widehat{\tau}}$ will have ``nicer'' properties regarding $F_X$ than the true $\mathbf{x}$ would have.
+However, estimating the transformation requires only three parameters and for a large enough sample, losing three degrees of freedom should not matter for all practical purposes.